kwesiamoh/gas-turbine-digital-twin/README.md

 - Simplified playback to one stateful Start/Pause control and reduced non-essential status colour using high-performance HMI principles.
 - Replaced oversized semicircular gauges with compact range indicators and clarified measured versus model-estimated values.
 - Renamed the heuristic ramp label to Recent TEY Trend and added a data-backed soft-sensor interval summary.
-- Added a non-forecast early-risk assessment and documented its uncertainty/headroom/trend logic throughout the dashboard tour.
+- Added an early approaching-limit assessment and documented its uncertainty/headroom/trend logic throughout the dashboard tour.
 - Moved the measured-reference overlay from hidden settings into the Emissions Analysis validation toolbar.
 - Added a first-launch spotlight tour with action-based steps, progress, Back/Next/Skip controls, contextual tooltips, completion guidance, and a restart option.
 - Separated scientific figure generation from training and comparison so figures are produced only when the dedicated plotting script is run.